 What is Intense Pulsed Light?

 While some results will be visible after one session, a series of three to five treatments is typically recommended for optimal results.
-Due to its non-ablative nature, there is less downtime than other types of laser treatments and so can be repeated around once a month, or as advised by your expert practitioner.
+Due to its non-invasive nature, there is less downtime than other types of laser treatments and so can be repeated around once a month, or as advised by your practitioner.

 Which conditions can be treated?

 Photorejuvenation therapy can be used for a wide range of conditions, including (but not limited), to the following:

 • Brown spots, also called liver or age spots

 • Fine wrinkles

 • Spider veins